Train carrying Isobutene derails in Bonner Springs, no injuries reported - NewsBreak

 Train carrying Isobutene derails in Bonner Springs, no injuries reported

-BONNER SPRINGS, Kan. — An investigation is underway following a train derailment in Bonner Springs, Kansas between Wyandotte and Leavenworth counties.
+BONNER SPRINGS, Kan.
+(WDAF) — An investigation is underway following a train derailment in Bonner Springs, Kansas, between Wyandotte and Leavenworth counties.

 The incident was reported just before 6:20 p.m. at 142nd Street and Loring Road, near Zip KC.